matrix-org/thirdroom-unity-exporter/Packages/thirdroom-unity-exporter/Documentation~/index.md

 - Box Projection: Should be unchecked, Third Room doesn't support it.
 - Box Offset: Should be set to 0,0,0 Third Room doesn't support it.
 - Resolution: `128` recommended for performance, you can change the resolution, but the important thing is that they are all the same.
-- HDR: Should be checked
+- HDR: Must be checked

 Third Room also uses the Environment Reflections settings in the Lighting window under the Environment tab.
 They should be set to:
 - Source: `Skybox`